opea-project/docs/developer-guides/doc_guidelines.rst

       text description language to render drawings.
 For more information, see :ref:`graphviz-examples`.

-      We'v ealso included an extension providing ``mermaid`` support that also enables that text description language to render drawings using::
+      We've also included an extension providing ``mermaid`` support that also enables that text description language to render drawings using::

          .. mermaid::